SEPTA is dominated by Republicans.

 The three boards that went Democratic will remain that way until the next election in 2023.
-In 2022, Chester County’s commissioners will be the first of the newly flipped bodies to make SEPTA board appointments.
+In 2020, Bucks County’s commissioners will be the first of the newly flipped bodies to make SEPTA board appointments.
 Adding two Democrats would give that party a three-vote majority on SEPTA’s 15-member board, which oversees an agency with a $2 billion combined operating and capital budget.

 It’s too soon to say what the change could mean for SEPTA’s 430,000 daily riders, said Marian Moskowitz, one of two Democrats elected Tuesday as a Chester County commissioner, giving her party the majority there for the first time.